-Any leave without pay must be pre-approved by the immediate supervisor prior to the leave taken Frontline has been updated to alert the employee that a Payroll Absence Verification Form is required for this type of leave to be taken.
+• Any leave without pay must be pre-approved by the immediate supervisor prior to the leave being taken.
+Frontline has been updated to alert the employee that a Payroll Absence Verification Form is required for this type of leave to be taken (similar to how bereavement leave works).